 Magnificent villas wherever one looks

 The importance of these villas as status symbols is illustrated by Villa Miralago: here, the structure’s façade, which faces the lake, is very elaborately ornamented with two symmetrical oriel windows at the corners.
-A romantic touch is provided by the villa’s small wooden boathouse, with its octagonal, pavilion-like superstructure – a lovely example of the fine woodworking practised at the time.
-The boathouse of Villa Schnür, on the other hand, is remarkable for its lavish two-storey design as well as its picturesque setting: it rests on pilings above the lake and is connected to land by a wooden jetty.
+A romantic touch is provided by the villa’s small wooden boathouse, with its octagonal, pavilion-like superstructure – a lovely example of the fine woodworking practiced at the time.
+The boathouse of Villa Schnür, on the other hand, is remarkable for its lavish two-story design as well as its picturesque setting: it rests on pilings above the lake and is connected to land by a wooden jetty.

 The best way to experience the charm of the Lake Wörth villas is from the water, leisurely floating past these grand buildings in a boat.
 If you have time, you can dock at Klagenfurt and take a stroll to some of the city’s most important buildings.
 An absolute must-see is the Jugendstil Stadttheater.

 Historic ambiance in and around the palace hotels